rust-lang/book/src/ch13-00-functional-features.md

 ## Closures

 Rust gives you the ability to define *closures*, which are similar to functions.
-Instead of starting with a technical definintion, let's see what clousures look like, syntactically, and then we'll return to defining what they are.
+Instead of starting with a technical definition, let's see what closures look like, syntactically, and then we'll return to defining what they are.
 Listing 13-1 shows a small closure whose definition is assigned to the variable `add_one`, which we can then use to call the closure: